hamzhfreajat/Clustered-Data-Warehouse/README.md

 Our project involves developing a data warehouse for Bloomberg to analyze FX deals.
 As part of our Scrum team, one of our key customer stories is to accept deal details and persist them into a database.

-## Objectives

-- Develop a data warehouse system capable of handling FX deal transactions.
-- Provide a user-friendly interface for accepting deal details.
-- Ensure seamless integration with Bloomberg's existing systems.
-- Persist deal data accurately and securely into the database.
 ## Technology Stack

 - **Spring Boot**: Version 2.7.13